BIFILES REVIEWS GUIDE

 Uneven moderation

-Harassment, unicorn hunting, or boundary-crossing behavior may technically violate rules — but enforcement is inconsistent.
+Harassment, unicorn hunting, fetishization, or boundary-crossing behavior may technically violate rules, but enforcement can be inconsistent.

 Women-focused apps can still: